sensu/sensu-docs/content/sensu-go/5.16/getting-started/faq.md

 ## Is there an enterprise version of Sensu Go? {#enterprise-version}

-[Yes!][31]
+[Yes][31]!
 Sensu Inc. offers support packages for Sensu Go as well as commercial features designed for monitoring at scale.
-[Contact the Sensu sales team][6] for a personalized demo, and see the [getting started guide][28] for more information.
+[Contact the Sensu sales team][6] for a personalized demo.
+See [Get started with commercial features][28] for more information.

 ## What's the difference between the OSS, free, and commercial versions? {#version-comparison}

 See the [Enterprise page][30] for a complete comparison.

 All [commercial features][35] are available for free in the packaged Sensu Go distribution up to an entity limit of 100.
 If your Sensu instance includes more than 100 entities, [contact us][36] to learn how to upgrade your installation and increase your limit.
-See [the announcement on our blog][34] for more information about our usage policy.
+See the [announcement on our blog][34] for more information about our usage policy.

 ## How can I contact the Sensu sales team? {#sales-team}